A breach of contract is a material non-compliance with the terms of a legally binding contract.

 If the innocent does nothing for too long, there must come a time when the law will deem the innocent party as having affirmed.

-It’s a good idea to expressly reserve your rights to treat the contract as repudiated, so that it is clear that your behaviour does not affirm the contract.
-In most it helps, but it may not be effective.
+It’s a good idea to expressly reserve your rights to treat the contract as repudiated, so that it is clear that your behaviour does not affirm the contract, but it may not be effective.
 That's because some acts are seen as affirming contracts, and can't be considered as anything else.
 Such as a landlord accepting late rent under a lease (see above).

 During that period of time, the innocent party has a chance to make their mind up whether to "accept" the breach and terminate, or "not accept" the breach and allow the contract to continue.